YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template -Checklist - Creating Software Documentation.md

 GitHub Side
 - HOW TO SETUP AS TEMPLATE
-- Check links
-- Check styles and H1 - H6 Levels is the same for each page
-- Change to Project Doc
-- Update GitHub Pages and Visual Studio Code
-- Finish reviewing
 - Once GitHub Pages are now Https update my main website
 - Remove their repo from my repo list